numpy/numpy/doc/source/reference/internals.code-explanations.rst

 output arrays are either misaligned or of the wrong data-type (including being byte-swapped) from what the underlying 1-D loop expects.
 The arrays are also assumed to be non-contiguous.
-The code works very much like the strided loop except for the inner 1-D loop is modified so that pre-processing is performed on the inputs and post- processing is performed on the outputs in bufsize chunks (where bufsize is a user-settable parameter).
+The code works very much like the strided-loop except for the inner 1-D loop is modified so that pre-processing is performed on the inputs and post- processing is performed on the outputs in bufsize chunks (where bufsize is a user-settable parameter).
 The underlying 1-D